Bake to the roots

 1. Wash the cherries, drain, and pit them.
 Set aside.

 2. Mix the sugar and cornstarch in a large saucepan.
 Add the water, lemon juice, and vanilla extract and stir until there are no more lumps visible.
-Bring the mixture to a boil and let cook for a moment, then add the pitted cherries and mix in.
+Bring the mixture to a boil and let it cook for a moment, then add the pitted cherries and mix them in.
 Let the cherries simmer for about 8-10 minutes, stirring regularly to make sure nothing burns.
 The cherries should become softer but not mushy – the liquid in the saucepan should have thickened nicely.
 Remove from the heat and let cool down completely.
 I always prepare the cherry filling a day in advance and store it in the fridge until needed.

 3. Mix the flour and sugar for the streusels in a large bowl.
 Add the soft butter, vanilla extract, and egg.
 Work with your hands or a hand mixer with dough hooks and mix/knead until you get different-sized streusels.

-4. Line a 9.5-inch (24cm) springform tin* with baking parchment and grease lightly.
+4. Line a 24cm springform tin* with baking parchment and grease lightly.
 Transfer about 2/3 of the streusels to the springform tin and press them to the bottom and sides – the dough crust should be about halfway up the sides of the springform tin.
 Place the baking tin and the streusels in the fridge for about 10 minutes.

 Notes